How To Redesign Your Website Without Losing SEO

 Generate more leads (one study found that leads improved over 300% after a website redesign!)

 In simple terms, your specific business goals will determine the scale of your website redesign.

-When it comes to scale, there are two main ways to categorise a website redesign project — cosmetic and complete redesign.
+When it comes to scaling, there are two main ways to categorize a website redesign project — cosmetic and complete redesign.

 A cosmetic website redesign, often called a revamp, typically involves updating the way your site looks to make it appear more modern, on-brand, or more appealing to new market segments.